Below are frequently asked questions (FAQs) about FOCUS.

 Yes.
 FOCUS is a required component of the SXU experience.

 Yes.
-It is required for student participants to complete the entire FOCUS experience.
+It is required for students to complete the entire experience.
 Part of that includes staying overnight in a residence hall at SXU with your fellow classmates.
-All FOCUS students must stay overnight.
 There will be many things to do in the evening, and we particularly want students to get to know their classmates.
 These connections will be vital during your first year at SXU.
 We plan to give you a taste of college life and the experiences you will have as an SXU student.
 We think you will really enjoy this new experience!
-Parents can find overnight accommodations at local hotels.
+Parents may find overnight accommodations at local hotels.

 As in all communities, there are a few rules everyone must follow to maintain health and safety and to successfully complete the program.
 During FOCUS, all student attendees must: